 Information remains on your CLUE report for seven years.
 Knowing when old accidents and claims will age out of your report can help you know when to expect a rate drop from your current insurer or to go shopping for better rates.

 Remember that if you are denied insurance or if your rates increase you are legally entitled to receive notification that contains the reasons and the factors that caused the decision.
 This may include negative information from CLUE or other reports such as your credit history or driving record.
+Learn more about your FCRA rights regarding consumer reporting.

 - Credit Report: You can also get an annual free copy of your credit report under the Fair Credit Reporting Act.